tuomas-tk/kirjatkiertoon/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Dockerized version
+### Installation
+1. install docker
+2. install docker-compose
+3. create a volume for database with
+   - `docker volume create --name=kirjatkiertoon-db`

+### Running
+#### Development
+##### Build the changed images
+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml build`
+##### Run the latest images without building
+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`
+##### Do both
+`sudo docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build`

+#### Production
+Just remove the part `-f docker-compose.dev.yml`

 # Users

 ## User role

     0 - Nothing, not used
     1 - School account, allows to look  for books, and buy by entering own name+email 2 - Account made by entering information on school-account.
     5 - Seller account, made by admins in admin console.
     10 - Admin account - limited to users and books
     15 - Primary admin account - to make deals and send payments for school 42 - SUPER-ADMIN - Can do anything, can also answer to the Ultimate Question of Life, The Universe, and Everything

 # Books

 ## Book status

     -1 - Deleted
     0  - Available to buy
     1  - Bought, not brought to school yet
     2  - Book at school
     3  - Sold, book delivered to buyer
     4  - Money delivered to seller

 # Actions